-OMICRON DELTA KAPPA The Beta Rho Circle of Omicron Delta Kappa is the Hillsdale College chapter of the national leadership and service honorary that recognizes and encourages a well-rounded combination of superior scholarship, leadership, and exemplary character by tapping ten outstanding rising seniors each year.
+OMICRON DELTA KAPPA The Beta Rho Circle of Omicron Delta Kappa is the Hillsdale College chapter of the national leadership and service honorary that recognizes and encourages a well-rounded combination of superior scholarship, leadership, and exemplary character.
+Ten outstanding rising seniors are tapped and inducted each year.
 These students carry out service projects during their senior year, both at the College and in the community at large.
-At the spring honors convocation, a member of the newly inducted Circle is awarded the David S. Nicholson Omicron Delta Kappa Leadership Scholarship in recognition of achievement that is outstanding even among his or her Omicron Delta Kappa peers.
+At the spring honors convocation, a member of the Senior Circle is publicly recognized as the David S. Nicholson Omicron Delta Kappa Leadership Scholarship in recognition of achievement that is outstanding even among his or her Omicron Delta Kappa peers.

 PHI ALPHA THETA Founded in 1921, this international history honorary has as its purpose the recognition and encouragement of excellence in the study of history.
-To be eligible for election to membership, a student must have completed 12 semester hours in history with a grade-point average of 3.300 or better, and must have a grade-point average of 3.000 in the remainder of his academic work.
+To be eligible for election to membership, a student must have completed 12 semester hours in history with a grade-point average of 3.4 or better, and must have a grade-point average of 3.3 in the remainder of his or her academic work.

-PHIKAPPA PHI is the nation's oldest, largest, and most selective all-discipline honor society.
+PHI KAPPA PHI is the nation's oldest, largest, and most selective all-discipline honor society.
 The Society's mission is to recognize and promote academic excellence in all fields of higher education and to engage the community of scholars in service to others.
 Juniors in the top 7.5 percent of their class, and seniors and graduate students in the top 10 percent, are invited annually.